yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-vpc-intro.md

 ## Limitations

 - You assign a VPC when you create a cluster.
-You cannot switch VPCs after cluster creation.
+You can't switch VPCs after cluster creation.
-- You cannot change the size of your VPC once it is created.
+- You can't change the size of your VPC once it is created.
-- You cannot peer VPCs with overlapping ranges with the same application VPC.
+- You can't peer VPCs with overlapping ranges with the same application VPC.
 - You can create a maximum of 3 AWS VPCs per region.
 - You can create a maximum of 3 GCP VPCs.
+- VPCs are not supported on free clusters.

-If you need additional VPCs, contact Yugabyte Support.
+If you need additional VPCs, contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

 ## Next steps